 - Raising the voice and visibility of persons with disabilities at the global, national, and local levels to strengthen movements

-Since 2008, we’ve made $17 million in grants in over 30 countries to over 260 disabled persons organizations working on rights campaigns.
+Since 2008, we’ve made $46 million plus in grants in 40 countries to 437 organizations working on rights campaigns.

 What we are learning